 If you are involved in a family law dispute (divorce, support or custody), emotions can often run high, with bitter accusations often being made by both parties.
 In addition, there simply maybe information or arguments that children should not be exposed to hearing in an open court proceeding.
 It will be the rare Judge who does not put a child’s interest first in family law proceedings and therefore question the need for having children present during a contentious legal matter.

-If you are a party to either a civil or a criminal case, you will need to give your attorney your full attention during proceedings to insure you are getting the best representation and insuring that your rights are protected.
+If you are a party to either a civil or a criminal case, you will need to give your attorney your full attention during proceedings to ensure you are getting the best representation and ensuring that your rights are protected.
 If you must devote part of your time to handling your children, you are likely to become distracted by your children and their needs.

 You may miss testimony or statements made that are important to your case.
 You could be less prepared when it is your turn testify.
 Particularly if you are in court without an attorney (which is not recommended), a lapse in concentration could be particularly devastating.